 The growth of messaging apps like WhatsApp, Snapchat, and countless others show that younger users are interested in new ways of communicating.
+There is even a whatsApp bulk sender tool that allows businesses to reach a large audience efficiently.
 As this younger, international user base grows, they will be looking for apps that can offer something new and innovative.

 2. Your Business Will Be Streamlined

 The most common user complaints about mobile apps have to do with there being too much: too many emails, too many notifications, too much extra information being sent to users who don’t want it.

 Too much information isn’t just a problem for individual users, it’s also a problem for businesses.
 Today’s most popular web development programs аre those that make business and communication easier, showing a need that this popularity reflects.
 A technology researcher at Huffington Post says that while only 4% of businesses have mobile apps to simplify their workflow, 100% of those companies predict that their competitors will expand in this direction.

 What can we glean from this unanimity?
 If businesses think that their competitors will be developing these mobile apps in the next few years, it creates a strong financial incentive to develop them first.
 A clear need and an industry-wide push to develop these programs are the makings of a hard trend.
 You can expect big returns to go to the most popular new apps that streamline workflow.

 3. Apps for Wearables Will Find Footing